 Question: If the “spirit” is not the person,

 then what is the spirit that will return to God?

 Job 33:4 “The spirit of God has made me,

 and the breath of the Almighty gives me life.”

 Genesis 2:7 “He breathed into his nostrils the breath of life,

 Job 27:3 “As long as my breath is in me, and the spirit of God is in my nostrils.”

-Today we monitor the heart beat and the electrical activity in the brain - the ELG and the EEG - to determine if a human being is alive.
-A doctor can stop the breathing, and even stop the heart for awhile, without killing the patient.
+Today we monitor the heart beat and the electrical activity in the brain, to determine if a human being is alive.
 The ancients watched the breathing.
-They equated breathing with life - and therefore with the presence of God’s spirit.
+They equated breathing with life - and with the presence of the spirit.